ava-labs/subnet-evm/cmd/README.md

 }
 ```

-Notice the most important difference from the precompile interface.
+Notice the most important difference between the stateful precompile and precompile interface.
 We now inject state access to the `Run` function.
 Precompiles only took in a single byte slice as input.
 However, stateful precompile functions have complete access to the EVM state, and can be used to implement a much wider range of functionalities.

 ## Why This is Useful

  With state access, we can modify balances, read/write the storage of other contracts, and could even hook into external storage outside of the bounds of the EVM’s merkle trie (note: this would come with repercussions for fast sync since part of the state would be moved off of the merkle trie).
 We can now write custom logic to make our own EVM.
-We can do more on Avalanche in Solidity than on Ethereum.
+We can do more on Avalanche in Solidity than on Ethereum!

 ## The Process

 We will first create a Solidity interface that our precompile will implement.
 Then we will use the stateful precompile generation tool to generate the autogenerated functions and fill out the rest.
 We will then have to update a few more places within the EVM.
 We will have assign a precompile address, add the precompile to the list of EVM precompiles, and finally enable the precompile.
 Now we can use the precompile in another contract so we will create a brand new Solidity contract that interacts with our precompile functions.
 Lastly we will write some tests to make sure everything works as promised.

 ## Assumption of Knowledge